Prithoo-Medhi/Prithoo-Medhi/README.md

-- 👋 Hi, I’m @Prithoo-Medhi
+- 👋 Hi, I’m Prithoo-Medhi
 - 👀 I’m interested in Web & Software development in Python.
 - 🌱 I’m currently learning ML and Fast-API.
 - 💞️ I’m looking to collaborate on whatever works or piques my interest
-- 📫 How to reach me by sending me an email at: prithoo@techvariable.com
+- 📫 How to reach me: Send me an email at: prithoo@techvariable.com

 <!---
 Prithoo-Medhi/Prithoo-Medhi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.